 Product Manager interviews can be daunting.
 In addition to the regular questions about your experience and qualifications, you'll also be expected to know a lot about the Product Management field in general, explain how you think about Product Management, and ask thoughtful questions of your own.

 At its core, Product Management is about identifying, developing, and delivering products that meet customer needs and create value for the company.
 A product manager is responsible for overseeing the entire lifecycle of a product, from conception to launch and beyond.
+This is particularly true at the 549+ active startup clients we've helped staff since 2019, where product roles are critical for scaling from seed through Series C.

 In this post, we share sample interview questions to prepare for when looking for your next Product Management opportunity, and break these into specific categories to study for.
+We've compiled these insights based on our experience making 0+ technical placements, providing us with real data on what top startups are seeking.

 In order to ace your next product manager interview, you should be prepared to answer questions about the essential qualities that every successful product manager should have.
 Some of the qualities that you may be asked about include: